wahyukristiyanto/GSheetToGCalendar/README.md

 # GSheetToGCalendar
-* This is AppScript code to simply* link your Google Spreadsheet to Google Calendar</br>
+* This is AppScript code to simply* link/sync your Google Spreadsheet to Google Calendar</br>
 * Feel free to edit :)</br>